Where can I find a list of deadlines for adding, dropping courses, etc.?

 What if I miss the deadline?

-If you miss the first deadline, you have an additional period to pay a late fee (plus the original fee).
-If you miss the second and final deadline, you must wait and participate in the next scheduled graduation ceremony.
-Please check with the Registrar's Office or the school calendar for the dates of the second and final deadlines.
-These dates are posted in several places for your convenience.
+If you miss the first deadline, you have to pay a late fee.
+If you miss the final deadline, you must wait and participate in the next scheduled graduation ceremony.
+Please check with the school calendar for the dates of the deadlines.
+These dates are posted in several places for your convenience, such as the Office of the Registrar’s page.

 What if I would like to receive my diploma without walking in a formal ceremony or in November or February?